Cotswold Water Park: Location

-The Cotswold Water Park area sits low in an historic river valley and as such is exposed to fluctuations in ground water levels.
+The Cotswold Lakes area sits low in an historic river valley and as such is exposed to fluctuations in ground water levels.
 Much of the farmland in this area is made up of flood meadows which take up water from the River Thames.
 Many of the lakes are connected by underground culverts, allowing transfer of water between them.
 There is also transfer of water through ground water feeds and via a myriad of ditches and streams.
 Restoration schemes for many of the active mineral workings are taking into account the vital function of these flood water storage areas, as well as creating an important habitat for a number of Local and UK Biodiversity Action Plan species (LBAP and UKBAP).

 Cotswold Lakes Trust nature reserves

 The Cotswold Lakes Trust (formerly the Cotswold Water Park Trust) is a registered charity.
 It owns, leases or manages a number of sites within the area, and all are managed for a combination of conservation, public access, education and amenity.
 All these sites are important refuges and breeding grounds for several species of bats, dragonflies, damselflies, birds, mammals, fish, butterflies and other invertebrates.
-The Cotswold Water Park has its own Local Biodiversity Action Plan (LBAP) which targets many species or species groups, and habitat types for conservation priority.
+The Cotswold Lakes has its own Local Biodiversity Action Plan (LBAP) which targets many species or species groups, and habitat types for conservation priority.
 Management of all CWPT reserves incorporates requirements for these priority species and habitats, and serves to enhance and protect their sustainability.
 Regular surveys and monitoring are carried out by Trust staff and volunteers, and results fed into the national biodiversity reporting framework.